-- Read and understand the Operator's Manual and all safety signs before using. - Electric motor drives: Disconnect and disable electrical supply completely and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - Clear the area of bystanders, especially children, before starting. - Be familiar with machine hazard area.
+- Read and understand the Operator's Manual and all safety signs before using. - Electric motor drives: Disconnect and disable electrical supply completely and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - Clear the area of bystanders, especially children, before starting. - Befamiliar with machine hazard area.
 If anyone enters hazard areas, shut down machine immediately.
 Clear the area before restarting. - Keep hands, feet, hair and clothing away from all moving and/or rotating parts. - Do not allow riders on the Conveyor or transport vehicle when transporting.

 - Stay away from overhead obstructions and power lines during operation and transporting.
-Electrocution can occur without direct contact. - Do not operate machine when any guards are removed. - Lower Conveyor to its lowest position before moving or transporting or when not in use. - Inspect lift cable before using Conveyor.
+Electrocution can occur without direct contact. - Do not operate machine when any guards are removed - Lower Conveyor to its lowest position before moving or transporting or when not in use. - Inspect lift cable before using Conveyor.
 Replace if frayed or damaged. - Make certain lift cable is properly seated in cable pulleys. - Be sure that conveyor is empty before raising or lowering.

-The USC Truck Unload Conveyor is designed to efficiently move seed from a truck to a bin fill conveyor or a seed treater inlet conveyor.
+The Drive Over Conveyor is designed to efficiently move seed from a truck to a transfer conveyor.
 Power is provided by an electric motor.
 Be familiar with the machine before starting.